The Spirit (2008 film)

-The Spirit is a 2008 American neo-noir superhero film written and directed by Frank Miller and starring Gabriel Macht, Eva Mendes, Sarah Paulson, Dan Lauria, Paz Vega, Scarlett Johansson, and Samuel L. Jackson.
-Based on the newspaper comic strip and DC Comics character The Spirit, by Will Eisner, and produced by OddLot and Lionsgate Films, it tells the story of a ghost-like superhero who defends Central City from the Octopus, who competes with the superhero's childhood friend Sand Saref for the Blood of Heracles in order to become immortal.
+The Spirit is a 2008 American neo-noir superhero film written and directed by Frank Miller, based on the comic series The Spirit by Will Eisner.
+Gabriel Macht stars in the title role, with Eva Mendes, Sarah Paulson, Dan Lauria, Paz Vega, Scarlett Johansson, and Samuel L. Jackson in supporting roles.
+It tells the story of a ghost-like superhero who defends Central City from the Octopus, who competes with the superhero's childhood friend Sand Saref for the Blood of Heracles in order to become immortal.
+The film was produced by Odd Lot Entertainment and Lionsgate Films, and distributed by Lionsgate.

-The film was released theatrically in the United States on December 25, 2008, to negative reviews and was a commercial failure.
-It was later released on DVD and Blu-ray on April 14, 2009.
+The Spirit premiered on December 17, 2008, before releasing theatrically on December 25.
+The film received negative reviews, and was a commercial failure.
+It was later released on home media on April 14, 2009.